LINE OPERATIONS SAFETY AUDIT (LOSA) |

 investigations also look for a primary cause, most often

-“pilot error”, and fail to examine organizational and system
+pilot error, and fail to examine organizational and

-factors that set the stage for the breakdown.
-Accident
+system factors that set the stage for the breakdown.

-the point of no return of the system’s health has been
+conducted after the point of no return of the system's

-within the aviation industry about the need to adopt a
+the aviation industry about the need to adopt a positive

-positive stance and anticipate, rather than regret, the
+stance and anticipate, rather than regret, the negative

-negative consequences of human error in system safety.
-This
+consequences of human error in system safety.
+This is a

-is a sensible objective.
-The way to achieve it is by
+sensible objective.
+The way to achieve it is by pursuing

-optimizing methods from the past.
-After more than 50 years
+methods from the past.
+After more than 50 years of

-statistics, the relentless prevalence of human error in
+the relentless prevalence of human error in aviation safety

-aviation safety would seem to indicate a somewhat misplaced
+would seem to indicate a somewhat misplaced emphasis in

-emphasis in regard to safety, human performance and human
+regard to safety, human performance and human error; unless

-error; unless it is believed that the human condition is
+it is believed that the human condition is beyond hope.

 1.3 A CONTEMPORARY APPROACH TO